buttercup/buttercup-desktop/README.md

 Buttercup is currently under heavy development, and updates will be pushed here very frequently.
 The application is currently in alpha, and should be considered unstable.

 Please check [buttercup-core](https://github.com/perry-mitchell/buttercup-core) for more information on Buttercup’s core module.
-Check out the [release changelog](CHANGELOG.md) for more information on updates.

 ## Download & Install
 [Click here to automatically download](https://download.buttercup.pw) the latest release for your OS, or checkout the [releases page](https://github.com/buttercup-pw/buttercup/releases) to download different builds and versions.